-- Sales promotions
+- Sales and marketing promotions

 - Public relations

-1) Personal selling
+1) Personal Selling

-One of the key factors in the promotional mix, which contributes to brand building and also how the market perceives the company, is advertising.
+One of the key marketing tools in the promotional mix, which contributes to brand building and also how the market perceives the company, is advertising.
 It is always a big part of the promotional mix because of the far and wide reach of advertising and the message that you can send to your existing and potential customers.
 Good advertising can build a solid brand for the company.
-On the other hand, bad advertising with a wrong message, can cause the brand or product to fail.
+On the other hand, bad advertising with a wrong message can cause the brand or product to fail.

-3) Direct marketing
+3) Direct Marketing

-While advertising targets a mass-audience, direct marketing targets prospects and customers.
-Social media marketing, Email marketing, Internet marketing are all types of direct marketing used by companies.
-They have become important in the promotional mix lately because people are using internet far more than they used to a decade back.
+While advertising targets a mass audience, direct marketing targets prospects and customers.
+Social media marketing, Email marketing, and Internet marketing are all types of direct marketing channels and promotional methods used by companies to boost sales.
+They have become important in the promotional mix lately because people are using the internet far more than they used to a decade back.

-4) Sales promotions
+4) Sales & Marketing promotions

 5) Public relations